 The three main ways to compost food waste are:

 - Vermiculture (worm bins).
-Download our brochures: Worm Composting Basics and How to Build the Tilth Worm Composting Bin.
+Download our brochures: Worm Composting Basics and How to Build the Tilth Worm Composting Bin from plywood.

-- Home-made food waste compster.
+- Home-made food waste composter.
 To make your own in-ground, food-waste composter, punch holes in an old metal garbage can and bury it in the ground with just the top several inches and the metal lid exposed above ground level.
-Download our brochure: Homemade Food Waste Composter.
+Download our brochure: Homemade Food Waste Digester from “Seattle Tilth”.

 - Bury food waste in the garden.
 Food waste also may be buried directly in the garden.
 It should be buried in a hole or trench covered by at least 8 – 12 inches of soil, no nearer than 100 feet of a well, water source, stream or pond.